-Texas Instruments is one of the leading companies helping teachers and students learn science concepts in a deeper, more engaging way, providing ready-to-use lessons that cover essential science topics and build a more profound understanding of the math concepts that research shows are tough to learn.
-They offer an easy, accurate, and inexpensive way to get students started with real-world data collection.
-We were actually given a TI-nspire CX CAS handheld graphing calculator, easytemp temperature sensor, CBR 2 motion sensor, and the software by my aunt.
-Aunt Peggy designs lessons for Texas Instruments and had some extra equipment for us to try out.
+Texas Instruments is one of the leading companies helping teachers.
+Students learn science concepts in a deeper, more engaging way.
+Nspire provides ready-to-use lessons that cover essential science topics.
+Build a more profound understanding of the math concepts.
+Many research websites show it is tough to learn.
+Nspire offers an easy, accurate, and inexpensive way to get students started with real-world data collection.
+We were actually given a TI-nspire CX CAS handheld graphing calculator, an easy temp temperature sensor.
+Also, CBR 2 motion sensor, and the software by my aunt Aunt Peggy.
+She gave us design lessons for Texas Instruments and had some extra equipment for us to try out.

-Next we tried our second toy, TI-nspire Vernier EasyTemp, which was the easy temp sensor, taking temperatures of different items.
-The neat thing about the temp sensor is that it recorded the data on the computer as we changed the temperature of a item.
+Next, we tried our second toy, TI-nspire Vernier EasyTemp, which was the easy temp sensor, taking temperatures of different items.
+The neat thing about the temp sensor is that it recorded the data on the computer as we changed the temperature of an item.
 We tried ice, the freezer and fridge, and hubby’s armpit.

 What you can learn from Nspire

 Texas Instruments offers lesson plans and fun activities that students can do with these amazing instruments.
 They have the opportunity to learn more about life science, earth science, physical science, biology, chemistry, physics, and forensics.
 The computer also allows students to do activities in middle-grade math, algebra 1, geometry, algebra 2, pre-calculus, calculus, and statistics.
 Most of the lessons are for middle and high school ages but can be performed by older elementary students.
 We plan to dive more into these activities and play, experiment, and have fun with our new toys as we learn.